cgotelli/Metashape4Flumes/README.md

 > ⚠️ To install the Metashape API you must first activate the Anaconda environment you just created.
 For doing that use the following command: `conda activate metashape`

 **Metashape:** You must install the Metashape Professional Edition and Metashape Python 3 module (version 1.8.1).
-Download the [current \*.whl file](https://www.agisoft.com/downloads/installer/) and install it following [these instructions](https://agisoft.freshdesk.com/support/solutions/articles/31000148930-how-to-install-metashape-stand-alone-python-module) (using the name of the .whl file that you downloaded). **It can be used with the trial version of one month.**
+Download the [current \*.whl file](https://www.agisoft.com/downloads/installer/) and install it using this code: `pip install .\Metashape-1.8.4-cp35.cp36.cp37.cp38-none-win_amd64.whl` (replacing the name of the .whl file with the one of the file you downloaded). **It can be used with the trial version of one month.**

 ## Usage
 The process consists of two main steps: preparing the data, and processing it.
 The postprocess is done with other codes, depending of what you want to analyze (see the [TTGA repository](https://github.com/cgotelli/DEM-ttga) for graph-theory analysis or [DEM-Iber](https://github.com/cgotelli/DEM-Iber/) to prepare the DEMs to simulate the flow with [Iber](https://iberaula.es/)).